klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/README.md

 -   The sanity check is specific to the 24.11 containers and will need to be updated for different versions of the programming environment.

--   This module is different from the `-raw` version in that it does require that the sif file in installed in the installation directory of the module, as it can be customised in the EasyConfig.

 #### Versions 24.11-*-rocm-6.2-LUMI